cmgoffena13/etl-file-loader/README.md

  - SQL Server (No SqlBulkCopy): ~2657 seconds
    - SQL Server Python limitations forced batch size to be 160 records.
 Kill me now.
  - BigQuery: ~320 seconds
    - Probably faster with a bigger batch size.
 BigQuery handles big data better.
-Just have to respect memory constraints of FileLoader
+Just have to respect memory constraints of FileLoader.
+I would also limit the Pipeline logging updates to `file_load_log` to just be at the start and end of the pipeline instead of each stage.
+BigQuery isn't designed to be an application database so limiting updates would improve performance.